Auto-Suggest Coding Guide

 Reviewing Suggestions

-• Look for missing themes: AI suggestions are a starting point, not exhaustive.
-Add categories manually if important themes are missing.
+- Look for missing themes: AI suggestions are a starting point, not exhaustive.
+Add categories manually after creating the guide if important themes are missing.

-• Combine similar categories: The two AIs might use different names for the same concept - merge them.
+- Combine similar categories: The two AIs might use different names for the same concept.
+Remove duplicates before guide creation or consolidate them in the guide editor afterward.

 After Creating the Guide